 Years ago I was present at a conference being held in a local church.
 No Psalms were sung and our time together was not opened with a call to worship or closed with a benediction.
-Clearly the format was that of a lecture, not the public proclamation of God’s Word.
+Clearly the format was that of a lecture, not the public assembly of God’s people.
 In such a context I felt comfortable wearing my hat, even though the conference was taking place in the church’s sanctuary.
-However I was reprimanded by an older man afterwards who thought this to be inappropriate.
+However I was reprimanded by an older man who thought this to be inappropriate.
 I respectfully disagreed with his reasoning but did not don my hat again, lest I cause my brother offence.

 Yet despite being comfortable wearing my hat in a church, I never would have thought of wearing my hat in the worship service myself.
 And, for that matter, never once in all my life as a Christian have I seen a man wear a hat in worship.
 What accounts for this practice?

 I think that this is likely a residue of a custom that we haven’t shaken yet.
 The head covering for women has been cast off but not the non-head covering for men, perhaps for no other reason that the former is physically or visually significant but not the latter.
 That being the case, we might think it is something that we should be indifferent to.
 Yet as we examine 1 Corinthians 11:2-16, we see that it addresses both men and women.
 In fact, the practice of head covering has much to teach women and men about their place in God’s world and the public assemblies of Christ’s church.

 First some context.
 Head covering is an ordinance or tradition of the apostles (1 Corinthians 11:2).
 In this passage the word is rendered in the plural, meaning that this is one of many traditions.
 So this is not a local issue (an ordinance) for one church (as some have made it out to be) but originates from apostolic teaching and authority for the catholic, or universal, church.